The Kosher Hub – Find the Best Kosher Foods Online

 🕍 Nachem — The Prayer of Comfort

-Nachem ("Comfort") is a special paragraph added to the Mincha Amidah on Tisha B'Av afternoon.
-It asks G-d to comfort Zion and Jerusalem and to restore the Holy City.
+Nachem ("Comfort") is a special paragraph added to the Mincha Amidah on Tisha B'Av afternoon, asking G-d to comfort Zion and restore the Holy City.

 נַחֵם ה' אֱלֹקֵינוּ אֶת אֲבֵלֵי צִיּוֹן